shadowvzs/sort-table/README.md

           * then we compare the item old & new index in table
           * check the previous or after element (depend it was moved up or down)
       * ajax:
-          * add the required ajax data into request header and body together with data about changes (dragged item id, old & new ordering)
+          * add the required data into request header and body together with data about changes (dragged item id, old & new ordering)
           * update ordering between dragged element and the new neighbor element which is above or below than current element)
           * update the current element ordering